MicrosoftDocs/dynamics-365-unified-operations-public/scm/production-control/tasks/activate-production-flow-version.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: yuyus
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 ms.search.industry: MFG
-ms.author: tfehr
+ms.author: conradv
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Activate a production flow version

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Activate a production flow version

 Before kanban jobs can be created and activities can be processed for a production flow version, you should activate the version.
 As a best practice, activate the version before its effective start date and time expire.
 To complete this task, you must have a production flow version that has the Draft status in order to activate the version.